Visualizing motion with marker particles

 Note

-Note that we have placed the Freeze property modifier at the top of the modifier stack in the pipeline editor, which means it will be executed last - after the two other modifiers have performed their actions.
-This ordering is important for two reasons: The Freeze property modifier is only able to preserve the particle state produced by modifiers preceding it in the pipeline.
-The effect of subsequent modifiers, in contrast, will not be visible to Freeze property.
-Furthermore, we want the Freeze property modifier to be the last one changing the colors of the particles.
-Placing additional modifiers behind it in the pipeline, which introduce again some dynamic coloring, might undo the step of freezing the particle colors.
+We have placed the Freeze Property modifier at the top of the modifier stack, which means it will be executed last - after the two other modifiers.
+This ordering is important: The Freeze Property modifier is only able to preserve the particle state produced so far by preceding modifiers.
+Any effects of downstream modifiers in the pipeline would not be visible to the Freeze Property modifier.

 ../_images/freeze_property_selection.jpg